-The Health and Safety Plan identifies measures that the Renewal Corporation will implement to protect on-site personnel.
-These proposed measures are part of the Proposed Action.
-The Health and Safety Plan includes the following sub-plans.
+The Health and Safety Plan identifies measures that the Renewal Corporation will implement to protect on-site personnel, both workers and the general public.
+Specifically, the Health and Safety Plan includes an updated Consultation Record and two sub-plans, included amongst the Appendices identified below.

-- Appendix A: Health and Safety Plan - Appendix B: Public Safety Plan
+- Appendix A: Klamath River Renewal Corporation Safety Policies - Appendix B: Site Specific Health and Safety Plan - Appendix C: Public Safety Plan